areyouroot/Mr-writer/AgeAndSeek/reaver/reaver.md

 if she didn't remember. your love is pure that she is happy.

 noone own anyone we all are god's children.

+chapter sealed lips-

+his name gives him power.

+that promise was a lie.

+sometimes the lips are just sealed for some reason. we do the meaning less things.

+so do happened that day the cosodium was over we all were drunk the Laila was dragging me to her room.

+at that point I saw husna eyes habibi knew what was going on.

+she could have scold that day but u can't because u love him who knows he does same u don't get rights

+I saw her disappointed look I know it still hurts

+because her lips are sealed her lips are sealed.